enormandeau/stacks_workflow/README.md

 For the rest of the project, use the extracted stacks_workflow archive or cloned folder as your working directory.
-It may be a good idea to rename it by adding information about your project, the analysis date...
+It may be a good idea to rename it by adding information about your project, the date or any other useful information.

 **All the commands in this manual are launched from that directory.**